irolram/EntregaRepoDigitalizacion/Documentación_Proyecto/06_FAQ.md

-## ❓ FAQ
+## FAQ

-**¿Qué pasa si no tengo una API Key?**
+**What if I don't have an API key?**
-Se mostrará un error diciendo que falta la clave en `.env`.
+An error will be shown indicating the key is missing in `.env`.

-**¿Funciona sin Gradio?**
+**Does it work without Gradio?**
-Sí, puedes usarlo por consola si Gradio no está instalado.
+Yes, you can use it in terminal mode if Gradio is not installed.

-**¿Qué pasa con el 29 de febrero en años no bisiestos?**
+**What happens with February 29 in non-leap years?**
-El programa ajusta automáticamente la fecha al 28 de febrero si es necesario.
+The app automatically adjusts the date to February 28 if needed.